Center for Childhood Obesity Research

 Each time children taste a new food, they are encouraged to use all their senses: noting the food’s smell and appearance, how it feels on the skin and in the mouth, and how it sounds when you bite into it.
 Then, once they eat, children are encouraged to pay attention to whether their belly feels hungry or sufficiently full.
 Children say things like, ‘My apple is sour, and I hear it crunch,’ and ‘I hear my belly growling.
 I am hungry.’

 “All of these concepts: engaging their senses, paying attention to the environment, attending to their bodies’ cues, and managing their behavior are valuable beyond mealtimes,” Hess continued.
-“The same skills help the children manage their emotions and responses properly across other areas of their lives, in the classroom and at home.”
+“The same skills help the children manage their emotions and responses properly across other areas of their lives, in the classroom, and at home.”

 Lifelong skills for every area of life